yosko/favicon-gen.js/README.md

 ## Future
 A small, non-exhaustive and non-binding list of features to add:
-- background : transparent, shadow, gradient (linear, radial, etc.)
+- background : other shadow geometries (linear, etc.)
 - unicode selection: replace dropdown list with a more user friendly list.